cchitsiang/awesome-stars/topics.md

 - [SocketSomeone/nestjs-resilience](https://github.com/SocketSomeone/nestjs-resilience) - 🛡️ A module for improving the reliability and fault-tolerance of your NestJS applications
 - [morintd/prismock](https://github.com/morintd/prismock) - A mock for PrismaClient, dedicated to unit testing.
 - [node-pinus/pinus](https://github.com/node-pinus/pinus) - A fast,scalable,distributed game server framework for Node.js, Powered by TypeScript.  一个TypeScript写的node.js分布式游戏/应用服务器框架（原型基于pomelo）。
 - [highlight/highlight](https://github.com/highlight/highlight) - highlight.io: The open source, full-stack monitoring platform.
-Error monitoring, session replay, logging and more.
+Error monitoring, session replay, logging, distributed tracing, and more.
 - [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.
 - [FurlanLuka/microservice-stack](https://github.com/FurlanLuka/microservice-stack) - A suite of tools that aim to help developers create microservice architectures
 - [steven-tey/precedent](https://github.com/steven-tey/precedent) - An opinionated collection of components, hooks, and utilities for your Next.js project.